abhash31/abhash31/README.md

 ---

 ## 🚀 About Me
-I'm a **BTech CSE Fresher** specializing in **Embedded Software and Firmware Engineering**.
+Just a guy specializing in **Embedded Software and Firmware Engineering**.
 I bridge the gap between hardware and software, moving from low-level STM32 development to high-level application building with Flutter and AI-driven data indexing.

 ## 🔭 Currently Working On
 <div align="center">